MediArXiv/resources/Diversity_Statement.md

 * **CAREER:** We will aim to have at least one representative each from key stages within academia including students; early-, mid-, and late-career professors; researchers at teaching-centric and research-centric universities; and independent scholars.
 * **ABILITY:** We will aim to include representatives with a broad range of physical and mental abilities.
 * **SEXUAL ORIENTATION:** We will aim to include representatives with a broad range of sexual orientations.
+* **RELIGION:** We will aim to include representatives with a broad range of religious commitments.
+* **AGE:** We will aim to include representatives with a broad range of ages.
+* **WAYS OF SEEING:** We will aim to include representatives who bear a diverse range of worldviews, politics, and points of fives.

 We recognize that we may not always achieve all of these objectives, and will be as transparent as possible about our effectiveness within the confines of respecting the privacy of our Steering Committee members.